bharath12b5/mvn-linux/Building-Apache-ActiveMQ.md

 The below versions are available in respective Distributions at the time of this recipe Creation.

-• Ubuntu 16.04 has `5.13.2`
+* Ubuntu 16.04 has `5.13.2`

-# **Building Apache ActiveMQ**
 [Apache ActiveMQ](http://activemq.apache.org/) is an open source message broker written in Java together with a full Java Message Service (JMS) client.
 The stable release of ActiveMQ 5.14.0 has been built and tested on Linux on z Systems.
-The following instructions can be used for RHEL 7.1, SLES 12 and Ubuntu 16.04.
+The following instructions can be used for RHEL 7.1/7.2, SLES 12/12-SP1 and Ubuntu 16.04.

 ###Prerequisites: ###
 *    Maven v3.0.0 or above -- Instructions for building Maven can be found [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Maven).